xsdk-project/MathPackagesTraining2020/_lessons/strumpack/lesson.md

  BPACK_CheckError: fnorm: 2.3231555E+00 2.3231554E+00 acc:  1.69E-06 time:  9.30E-03
 # H has max rank 12 and takes 46.2892 MByte (compared to 3200 MByte for dense storage)
 ```

+Check also the impact of the leaf size, the smallest blocks on the
+diagonal of the HODLR representation.

+You can run with the _--help_ command line option to see further
+tunable parameters.

 ---